 This toy is the predecessor to the Kanoodle toys I recommend for older ages.
-I’ve witnessed my kids being so proud of themselves in figuring out these visual problem challenges.
-This small game closes to fully enclose the pieces which, in my experience, is very valuable for kiddos of most ages.
-To solve a Kanoodle Junior puzzle, the player flips to a sheet of the puzzle book and slids it into the bottom tray.
+I’ve witnessed my kids so proud of themselves in figuring out these visual problem challenges.
+This small game closes to fully enclose the pieces which, in my experience, is very valuable for all kiddos.
+To solve a Kanoodle Junior puzzle, the player flips to a sheet of the puzzle book and slides it into the bottom tray.
 Some puzzles are fully laid out and the child simply places the correct color pieces where the sheet lays them out.
 More advanced pages have blanks for the player to have to imagine solutions themselves.

 Binoculars (Amazon Link)

 Although my three children are very unique from one another, I consider them all to be curious.
 All three love playing with binoculars.
 I don’t keep them out all of the time and just use them to pack in their travel packs.
 They don’t provide much entertainment on a plane, but can be a great way to get them looking out of the window of a car or train.
 If you are traveling anywhere that a long distance view could be possible, pack those binoculars!
 There is something about having them hanging around his neck that makes my six year old feel important.